bchoivw/python-data-science-study/README.md

 ##### 5. Coursera - Deep Learning Specialization by deeplearning.ai (Progress: 0%)
   I'm not sure how long it will take for me to get here, but I will be very excited to learn more advanced techniques like NN

+##### 6. Kaggle - Machine Learning Explainability (Progress: 80%)
+  This short course on Kaggle goes over few techniques that attempt to give more insights into machine learning model which are sometimes considered black boxes.
+I personally found this very interesting and I have been utilizing them in practice.
+Covers permutation important, partial dependency plot, and SHAP value.
+I highly recommend this interactive course as these relatively new techniques are often not included in typical ML course.